arpatterson31/data-structures-and-algorithms/javascript/Data-Structures/repeatedWord/README.md

-# Hash Table - Repeated Word
+# Repeated Word

+- Find the first repeated word in a lengthy string.

 ## Challenge Description